Data Sources API¶

 --data-urlencode "url=http://example.com/file.csv"

-All the dependencies of the Data Source (e.g. Materialized Views) will be recomputed so your data will be consistent after the replacement.
-If you have n-level dependencies they will be also updated by this operation.
-Taking the example A –> B –> C, if you replace data in A, Data Sources B and C will automatically be updated accordingly.
-You need to take into account that the Partition Key of Data Source C must also be compatible with Data Source A.
+Taking the example A --> B --> C, if you replace data in A, Data Sources B and C are automatically updated.
+The Partition Key of Data Source C must also be compatible with Data Source A.

-Creating an empty Data Source from a schema¶
+Creating an empty Data Source from a schema

 When you want to have more granular control about the Data Source schema, you can manually create the Data Source with a specified schema.